-The cash that is required for a particular time period to cover the repayment of interest and principal on a debt.
+Debt service is the cash that is required for a particular time period to cover the repayment of interest and principal on a debt.

 In the context of commercial real estate, a measure of the cash flow available to pay current debt obligations.
 It is calculated as the annual

-A deed instrument in which the mortgagor (borrower) conveys all interest in a real property to the lender to satisfy a loan that is in default and avoid
+Deed in lieu of foreclosure is a deed instrument in which the mortgagor (borrower) conveys all interest in a real property to the lender to satisfy a loan that is in default and avoid

 A deed of trust, like a mortgage, is a security instrument used to finance real estate.
 A deed of trust transfers legal title in real property to a trustee,